 Thank you, emails don't have to be lengthy and involved.
 They just need to follow the guidelines for effective employee recognition so that they have maximum impact for the time you invested in writing them.
-Quick emails that thank an employee or coworker are treasured and show respect to the recipient.
-Here are several thank you emails that you can use as templates as you tailor these thank you emails to meet your own needs.
+Quick emails that thank an employee, coworker, or manager are treasured and show your respect to the recipient.
+Following are several sample emails that you can use as templates as you tailor these thank you emails to meet your own needs in your organization.

 Quick Thank You Emails

 Following a Training

-In this email, the employee is thanking his or her supervisor for the opportunity to attend training.
+In this email, the employee is thanking his supervisor for the opportunity to attend a training session.